Taipei Muslim Cemetery: Architecture

-The design of the cemetery incorporate the elements of a mosque dome, minarets and a prayer tower.
-It also features steles with inscriptions by various politicians and some other historic figures.
+The general design of the entrances and gates in the cemetery incorporate the elements of a mosque, with decorative domes and minarets.
+It also features memorial steles with inscriptions by various politicians and some other historic figures, even from Chiang Kai-shek himself.
+The Bái Róngyìntáng Mùyuán part of the cemetery was designed by a son of Bai Chongxi, featuring domed pavilions and Arabic style arches.